Marginal Effects Plot for Hierarchical Covariates

 Description

-This function will calculate marginal effects, or the first derivative of the IRT/ideal point model with respect to the hierarchical covariate, separately for the two poles of the latent variable.
-These two marginal effects permit the interpretation of the effect of the covariate on with respect to either end of the latent variable.
+This function will calculate and plot the ideal point marginal effects, or the first derivative of the IRT/ideal point model with respect to the hierarchical covariate, for each item in the model.
+The function id_me

 Usage